-CECP is seeking two representatives to serve as an education or a public interest representative for three-year terms (2014-2016).
+CECP is seeking nominations for three representatives to serve a three-year term (2015-2017).

 - Call for Nominations to the APA Committee on Aging

 The Committee on Aging is accepting nominations, including self-nominations, for two new members to serve a three-year term beginning Jan.
 1, 2014.